DatTrickster/SparkMeet-POE/README.md

 <img width="500" height="500" alt="ChatGPT Image Oct 6, 2025, 09_29_54 AM" src="https://github.com/user-attachments/assets/41107955-6ea4-44b4-9de7-3e5990262a61" />

 ## ❓What is Spark Meet?
-Spark Meet is a modern dating application that uses a blend of user-provided data and
+SparkMeet is a next-generation social discovery platform designed to foster authentic connections through a sophisticated blend of user-driven preferences and advanced compatibility technology.
-advanced technology to create meaningful connections.
-Our mission is to move beyond
-simple swiping by incorporating a comprehensive Persona System, which includes the
-unique, optional facial similarity feature (PersonaLens), to encourage more engaging
-user discovery and interaction.
+Our platform moves beyond traditional matching by incorporating a comprehensive Persona System, featuring our unique, optional PersonaLens facial compatibility feature, to enable more meaningful user discovery and engagement.

 ### 💡Core Features: